rhys3v4n5/rhys3v4n5/README.md

 * Prolog
 * SQL
 * HTML + CSS
+* PHP, Laravel

 # Hobbies

-Of course, I love coding and tech, but so does an LLM.
+Of course, I love coding and tech, but so does an LLM (well, probably doesn't feel it but it can do it).

 * I'm a passionate football supporter (the ⚽ kind), I've been attending Swansea City home and away since I was young.
 * I'm a gamer, possibly too much of a completionist on some titles.
 Oops. 🎮